Several state lawmakers joined, observed US Capitol turmoil

 Washington, D.C., officials said the FBI and the local Metropolitan Police Department were leading the investigation into identifying individuals who took part in Wednesday’s violence.
 D.C. police have arrested 68 people so far.
 The top federal prosecutor for the District of Columbia, acting U.S. Attorney Michael Sherwin, said 40 cases have already been presented in superior court and prosecutors plan to file 15 federal cases on Thursday.
 Sherwin said “all options are on the table,” including sedition charges.

 The Republican speaker of the West Virginia House of Delegates, Roger Hanshaw, said Wednesday night that Evans will need to “answer to his constituents and colleagues” for his actions.
-Democrats went further, seeking his resignation and prosecution.
-More than 32,000 people signed a petition on change.org asking for Evans’ removal from office.
+Lawmakers from both parties are seeking his removal from office, and Democratic leadership called for his prosecution.
+About 35,000 people signed a petition on change.org asking for Evans’ removal.

 The two U.S. Attorneys in West Virginia said in a statement that they are in touch with their counterparts in other states and “prepared to enforce the Rule of Law and the laws of these United States.”